skyscrapers/documentation/kubernetes/RBAC.md

 ## ServiceAccount

-`ServiceAccounts` are special account for processes making API calls.
+`ServiceAccounts` are special accounts for processes making API calls.
 These are not intended for human use.

 You can specify which `ServiceAccount` to use in the Pod spec.